apache/allura/README.markdown

 Allura is an open source implementation of a software "forge", a web site that manages source code repositories, bug reports, discussions, mailing lists, wiki pages, blogs and more for any number of individual projects.

-To install Allura, see `Allura/docs`.
+To install Allura, see `Allura/docs/getting_started/installation.rst` or <https://forge-allura.apache.org/docs/getting_started/installation.html>.

 Website: <https://allura.apache.org/>